-Applications must be submitted in the academic year preceding the academic year of the requested leave.
-Applications for paid leaves to be taken during the 2020-2021 academic year are due by Friday, December 13th, 2019.
-Letters of support for submitted applications are due no later than January 15th.
+Applications must be submitted by December 15th in the academic year preceding the academic year of the requested leave.
+For example, applications for paid leaves to be taken during the 2022-2023 academic year are due by December 15, 2021.
+Letters of support for submitted applications are due no later than December 22nd.

 Paid leave proposals are accepted

-on-line via a proposal system within Campus Connect.
+on-line via the Blackbaud proposal system.
 Click here for instructions on navigating to

 it.
 If you have followed the instructions